anytizer/pragma.sqlite/README.md

 Table structure viewer for SQLite

-* Connects to the user-selected .db file.
+* Connects to the user-selected .db sqlite database file.
 * Looks up for list of tables.
-* Fetches table structures when you choose a table.
+* Fetches table structures when you select a table.
-* Basic hints on other SQL operations
+* Basic hints on other SQL operations.

 ## How to?